 How to Mow Leaves In

-1. Instead of putting all leaves in the compost pile, leave some in a single layer on the grass.
+- Instead of putting all leaves in the compost pile, leave some in a single layer on the grass.

-2. Use the highest setting of the mower blade.
+- Use the highest setting of the mower blade.

-3. Cut both leaves and grass.
+- Cut both leaves and grass.

-5. Leaves will feed the grass once they decay.
+- Leaves will feed the grass once they decay.

-Plants like Heuchera (Coral Bells) and Candytuft have roots that grow close to ground level.
-Their roots tend to get pushed up and out by ice particles in the soil.
-Mulch acts like a blanket to keep soil a little warmer.
+Plants like Coral Bells and Candytuft have roots that grow close to ground level.
+Their roots tend to get pushed up and out of the soil by snow and ice particles that melt and freeze again.